flask-restful/flask-restful/docs/fields.rst

 two are :class:`~fields.String` and one is a :class:`~fields.DateTime`, formatted as an RFC 822 date string (ISO 8601 is supported as well) ::

-    from flask.ext.restful import Resource, fields, marshal_with
+    from flask_restful import Resource, fields, marshal_with

     resource_fields = {
         'name': fields.String,